History

 Acquisition of Stamford Church

-For about 10 years years, our church held services at a small, secondary location at a Stamford campus.
+Black Rock became “one church in two locations” as Black Rock Long Ridge in Stamford began on September 16, 2007.
+For about 10 years, our church held services here.
 Today, this property is being converted into intern housing.

 A Temporary Worship Space